Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 ### 1. **Data Preparation & Cleaning**

-To start running the sample, first click on **1-data-preparation.ipynb**.
-This will open the notebook in preview mode.
-Click on **Start Notebook Server**.
-This will start a Jupyter notebook server and Python kernel on your machine and allow you to run the code.
+To start running the sample, first click on `1-data-preparation.ipynb` which opens the notebook in preview mode.
+Click on **Start Notebook Server** button to start a Jupyter notebook server and Python kernel on your machine and allow you to run the code examples.
 You can either run the notebooks from within the Workbench, or you can use your browser by navigating to [http://localhost:8888](http://localhost:8888).
 Press ***shift+Enter*** to run the code in the notebook cells.

 The notebook first downloads the data from a blob storage container hosted on Azure.
-The data is then stored in the AZURE_NATIVE_SHARE_DIRECTORY.
-This location is accessible from any notebooks or scripts you run from the Workbench so is a good place to store data and trained models.
+The data is then stored in the `AZURE_NATIVE_SHARE_DIRECTORY`.
+This location is accessible from any notebook or script you run from the Workbench and is also a good place to store data and trained models between different tasks.

-Once the data has been downloaded, the notebook shows how the data can be cleaned by filling gaps in the time series.
-Missing values are also filledby interpolation.
+Once the data has been downloaded, the notebook cleans the data by filling gaps in the time series and filling missing values by interpolation.
 Cleaning the time series data in this way maximizes the amount of data available for training the models.

-After the data has been cleaned, several model features are created from the raw data.
-These can be classed into two groups:
+Several model features are created from the cleaned raw data.
+These features can be categorized into two groups:

-- **time driven features** - these features are derived from the *timestamp* variable e.g. *month*, *dayofweek* and *hour*
+- **time driven features** - features are derived from the *timestamp* variable e.g. *month*, *dayofweek* and *hour*

-- **lagged features** - these are time shifted values of the actual demand or temperature values.
+- **lagged features** - time shifted features constructed from actual demand or temperature values.
 These features aim to capture the conditional dependencies between consecutive time periods in the model.

+The resulting feature data set can then be used when developing forecasting models.

 ### 2. **Model Development**

-Open the first model notebook, **2-linear-regression.ipynb** to begin the model development process.
-This notebook shows how to train a linear regression model to create a forecast of future energy demand.
-In particular, the model will be trained to predict energy demand in period ***t+1***, one hour ahead of the current time period ***t***.
+A first model approach may be a simple linear regression model.
+The `2-linear-regression.ipynb` notebook shows how to train a linear regression forecast model for future energy demand.
+In particular, the model will be trained to predict energy demand in period one hour (***t+1***) ahead of the current time period (***t***).

 To train a model, a predictive pipeline is created which involves three distinct steps:

 - **a data transformation**: the required formats for input data can vary depending on the machine learning algorithm.
-For example, linear regression requires categorical variables to be one-hot encoded while other algorithms do not.
+IN this case, linear regression requires categorical variables to be one-hot encoded while other algorithms do not.
 - **a cross validation routine**: Often a machine learning model will have one or more hyperparameters that need to be tuned through experimentation.
 Cross validation can be used to find the optimal set of parameter values.
 The model is repeatedly trained and evaluated on different folds of the dataset.
 The best parameters are those that achieve the best model performance when averaged across the cross validation folds.
-This process is explained in more detail in 2-linear-regression.ipynb.
+This process is explained in more detail in `2-linear-regression.ipynb`.
 - **training the final model**: The model is trained on the whole dataset, using the best set of hyperparameters.

-Run all the notebooks numbered 2-7 to train all the models developed for this scenario.
+We have included a series of 6 different models in notebooks numbered 2-7.
+Each notebook trains a different model and stores it in the `AZURE_NATIVE_SHARE_DIRECTORY` location.
+Once you have trained all the models developed for this scenario, we can compare the resulting model in the next section.

 ### 3. **Model Evaluation & Comparison**

-We can use a trained model to make forecasts for the time period covered in held-out test dataset.
-By evaluating the different models on the same dataset, we can fairly compare their performance and identify the best model.
-To evaluate a model, open the **8-evaluate-model .py** script from the File explorer pane in the Workbench.
+We can use a trained model to make forecasts for some future time period.
+It is best to evaluate these models in a held-out test dataset.
+By evaluating the different models on the same unseen dataset, we can fairly compare their performance and identify the model that best matches an actual response.

+To evaluate a model, open the `8-evaluate-model .py`` script from the File explorer pane in the Workbench.
 This script performs several operations:

-- loads a trained model pipeline from disk
+- loads a trained model pipeline from disk (`AZURE_NATIVE_SHARE_DIRECTORY`).
-- makes predictions on the test dataset
+- makes predictions on the test dataset.
-- computes model performance metrics and logs them
+- computes model performance metrics by comparing the predictions to actual measurements and logs them back to disk.
-- saves the test dataset predictions to disk
+- saves the test dataset predictions to disk.
 - saves the trained model pipeline to the *Outputs* folder.
-The model will then be copied into the Azure Blob Storage account associated with your Experimentation account.
+The model will then be copied into the Azure Blob Storage account associated with your Experimentation account. _**JE** This step seems opaque to me.
+Should we explain WHY outputs instead of `AZURE_NATIVE_SHARE_DIRECTORY`_

 Check that *Run Configuration* is set to **local** and then type the model name into the *Arguments* field.
 The model name needs to match exactly the *model_name* variable set at the start of the notebook in which the model is trained (e.g. "linear_regression").
-Click *Run* to execute the script and evaluate the model.
+Click *Run* to execute the script and evaluate the model. _**JE** This paragraph can also be reworked.
+I have a hard time parsing this, and I've been in the app before._

-To compare the performance of multiple trained models, run the script repeatly using different model names as the script argument.
-Now navigate to the *Run History* pane and click on *8-evaluate-model .py*.
-You will see some charts displaying three model performance metrics:
+To compare the performance of multiple trained models, run the script repeatly using different model names as the script argument._**JE** Maybe create a script to do this for each of the 6 models created in the supplied ipynb?_ Now navigate to the *Run History* pane in the workbench app and click on `8-evaluate-model.py`.
+You will see charts displaying three model performance metrics:

 - **MSE**: [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error)
 - **RMSE**: root mean squared error (the square root of MSE)